hankeliu2015/news_reader_cli/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/news_reader_cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-This Ruby Gem provides a CLI to view 36 live breaking headlines and contents from a variety of top US major publishers.
+This Ruby Gem provides a command Line interface to view live breaking headlines and contents from a variety of top US major publishers.

 ## Installation